davekinkead/thesis/README.md

 Readings
 --------
+Locke - 2 treatise - Feb
+Rousseau - the social contract - March (Shapiro CH2)

-Bentham, Introduction to the Principles of Morals and Legislation, Shapiro CH2
-Bentham, "The Psychology of Economic Man"
+Bentham, Introduction to the Principles of Morals and Legislation - Apr Bentham, "The Psychology of Economic Man" - Apr (Shapiro CH3) Mill, On Liberty - May
-Shapiro CH3
-Mill, On Liberty
-Mill, Utilitarianism
+Mill, Utilitarianism - May (Shapiro CH4)
-Shapiro CH4
+June
 Tucker, The Marx-Engels Reader, Manifesto of the Communist Party, pp. 469-500.
 Tucker, The Marx-Engels Reader, “Theses on Feuerbach,” pp. 143-5 Tucker, The Marx-Engels Reader, The German Ideology, Part I, pp. 146-202